pcmarks/ddd_elixir_demo_stage1/README.md

 The overall project will be divided into three stages that will, progressively, show certain aspects of DDD.
 This repository contains Stage 1.

 ## Stage 1 Description
 The function of Cargo Tracking is the focus of this stage.
-Two types of users have access to Cargoes and Handling Events: Clerks and Systems Operation Managers (SysOps) who both work for a Shipping Company.
+Two types of users have access to Cargoes and Handling Events: Clerks and Shipping Operations Managers (ShippingOps) who both work for a Shipping Company.

 Clerks are customer facing Shipping employess that can retrieve the progress of particular cargo as it is handled by Cargo Handlers.
 Cargo Handlers are organizations that play some role in the progress of the cargo from its source to its destination.
 A few of the typical Handlers are: